 That command will create a single file named HeadBundle.git that contains not only the entire file contents of the current HEAD, but it also includes all the history and versioning metadata as well.
 As such, a bundle serves as a complete copy of the specified data.

-Using Git Bundle to Clone a New Repository
+Use Git Bundle to Clone a New Repository

 git clone HeadBundle.git ~/test

 By establishing a clear convention for tagging, the bundle command even makes it possible to transfer incremental changes regularly at a given time interval.
-For more information, consult the Git Book documentation.